rhydb/moo/README.md

 ## Usage

-    usage: moo [year] [month] [day] [add|delete] [title] [description] [line] [-d delim] [-fd delim] [-p path] [-i days] [-o days]
+    usage: moo [year] [month] [day] [add|delete] [title] [description] [line] [-dmy day/month/year] [-td delim] [-fd delim] [-p path] [-i days] [-o days]

-      -d    title-description delimiter
+      -td    title-description delimiter
       -fd    file name delimiter
       -p     path to read/write, will contain a moo subfolder -i     number of days to include, can be negative -o     offset today's date by a number of days, can be negative

 If no date is given, the current date is used.
 A full date (year, month and day) must be given to add or delete events.
+Parts of the date can be set using -d, -m, or -y.

 A 'moo' subdirectory in `$XDG_DATA_HOME` will be used to store events if it is present, otherwise `$HOME/.local/share` will be used.
 This can be changed with the `-p` flag.
 Each date has its own file, named `YYYY-MM-DD` where `-` is the file name delimiter